Fed's Powell highlights slowing job market in signal that rate cuts may be nearing

 But on Tuesday, Powell said the job market has “cooled while remaining strong."
 And he added that the economy's growth has moderated after a strong expansion in the second half of last year.
 Last week, the government reported that hiring remained solid in June, though the unemployment rate rose for a third straight month to 4.1%.

-Powell's prepared testimony Tuesday did not provide what Wall Street investors are watching for most closely: Any clear indication of the timing for when the Fed might make its first rate cut.
-But the testimony will likely harden investors' and economists' expectations that the first reduction will come at the central bank's September meeting.
+Powell did not provide what Wall Street investors are watching for most closely: Any clear indication of the timing for when the Fed might make its first rate cut.
+But his testimony will likely harden investors' and economists' expectations that the first reduction will come at the central bank's September meeting.

+“It doesn’t seem likely that the next policy move would be a rate increase,” Powell said in response to a question from Sen. Jack Reed, a Rhode Island Democrat.
+“As we make more progress on inflation ... we begin to loosen policy at the right moment.”

+Powell also told the senators that the Fed and other financial regulators will revamp a proposal from last year that would have significantly increased the amount of capital that banks would be required to hold to offset potential losses.
+The largest U.S. banks strenuously objected to the proposal.
+They argued that the stricter capital requirements would have forced them to reduce lending to consumers and businesses.

 Last week, Powell said at a monetary policy conference in Portugal that there had been “quite a bit of progress on inflation,” something that Fed officials have said they need to see consistently before they would feel confident enough to cut rates.
 In May, year-over-year inflation fell to just 2.6%, according to the Fed’s preferred measure, not far above its 2% target and down sharply from a peak of 7.1% two years ago.